 Michael holds advisory and board positions with the Biometrics Institute (UK), Crime Stoppers International (Australia), UNICRI / INTERPOL (Italy) and the Innovation Institute for Fan Experience (IIFX) (USA).
 He is married with children and resides within the Thames Valley area.

-Umar is a Senior Executive within Vodafone, over the past 15 years he has worked across many disciplines including Property Strategy, Sales, Marketing, R&D and more recently Technology with extensive experience delivering large scale Business & IT global transformational programmes.
+Umar is a Senior Executive in Digital Transformation, Having spent 18 years with Vodafone and more recently at BT, he has worked across many disciplines including Property Strategy, Sales, Marketing, R&D and more recently Technology with extensive experience delivering large scale Business & IT global transformational programmes.
 He holds a Bachelor Honours degree in Industrial Management and a Master’s in Business & IT from Aston Business School.

 Steve and his wife have lived in East Berkshire for over 20 years, have 4 children and are active members of a local church.